-- Salaries & Benefits - Net increase due to step increases, pension increases and an increase of new positions. - Other Charges - Net increase due to the Banning Sales Tax Sharing Agreement which is offset by revenue received from the Desert Hills Factory Center. - Operating Transfers Out - Net decrease due to one-time transfers to other county funds from the CARES Act Coronavirus Relief fund in the prior year. - Intrafund Transfers - Net increase due to salary and benefit reimbursements and administrative fees.
+- Salaries & Benefits - Net increase due to step increases, pension increases and an increase of new positions. - Other Charges - Net increase due to the Banning Sales Tax Sharing Agreement which is offset by revenue received from the Desert Hills Factory Center. - Operating Transfers Out - Net increase due to salary and benefit reimbursements related to solar activities which are offset by revenue from solar projects. - Intrafund Transfers - Net increase due to salary and benefit reimbursements and administrative fees.